-If we look at the name of the drum sander and planer alone, you can distinguish that the drum sander sands and the thickness planer adjusts the size of wood pieces to the desired thickness.
+Drawing from my expertise in woodworking, by just examining the names – drum sander and thickness planer – it’s evident that the drum sander sands while the thickness planer adjusts the size of wood pieces to your desired thickness.

 The lower the grit, the more abrasive it is and better for rougher surfaces.
-The drum sander can touch up and smooth the surface of workpieces, but it can also take a bit off the thickness.
+You can use drum sander to touch up and smoothen the surface of workpieces, but it can also take a bit off the thickness.

 The first pass is where users adjust the height, and it’s also where you can set it to thin out your piece in a single pass.

 As for planers, it can do wonders on misshapen wood with its primary purpose to reshape and cut wood to a better thickness to work with.
 They usually run on a higher motor power compared to a drum sander, and they take off more wood with one pass.

 There are benchtop, full-size, or handheld models of the planer machines.
-Our woodworking team suggests at least the benchtop option for beginners because it is more automated.
+I suggest at least the benchtop option for beginners because it is more automated.

 The drum sander vs planer operate differently, and a big reason for that is the difference in purpose.
 Drum sanders are ideal for sanding wood and smoothing out large areas, and typically remove less wood in one pass.
 On the other hand, planers are used to even out surfaces on your woodworking projects and remove more wood in one go.

-As far as bigger jobs go such as building new furniture, planers are the ones our team recommends.
-If you are looking to create a smoother finish when putting the finishing touches on new pieces, then our experts say the drum sander with excellent sandpaper is what you need.
+As far as bigger jobs go such as building new furniture, planers are the ones I recommend.
+If you are looking to create a smoother finish when putting the finishing touches on new pieces, then I say the drum sander with excellent sandpaper is what you need.